 Quite a few readers responded to my blog entry "In the Loop: The Payoff for Parent-Teacher Conferences."
-As spring approaches, the next round of conferences is just around the corner.
+As winter approaches, the next round of conferences is just around the corner.
 I want to address some of your general questions and comments, and, hopefully, this will help with upcoming planning.
 For those who don't conference, consider building conferences into your calendar next year.

 What is the difference between a conference and a portfolio folder?
 The only difference is that the work is shared at school, not at home.
 Granted, with a conference at school, parents are forced to look at their child's work; but because they care about their child's successes, they should be doing this at home anyway.